Perform MySQL replication between an on-premises environment and Amazon Aurora over the internet.

 Preparation at the source (on-premises)

-Taking a full backup with XtraBackup and uploading it to S3
+Full backup using XtraBackup and uploading to S3

-Use Percona's XtraBackup to take a full backup and upload it to S3.
+Use Percona's XtraBackup to create a full backup and upload it to S3.

-The reason we don't use mysqldump for full backups is because it takes too long when the data size is large.
+The reason for not using mysqldump for full backups is that it takes too long when the data size is large.

 Installing XtraBackup

-Since we are uploading to S3 using the AWS CLI, please make sure you are logged in to the destination AWS environment using the AWS CLI.
+Since we are uploading to S3 using the AWS CLI, please ensure that you are logged into the target AWS environment via the AWS CLI.

-For other options, please refer to the official documentation below.
+For other specified options, please refer to the official documentation below.

-You must configure your on-premises environment so that it can be accessed from the Internet.
+You need to configure your on-premises environment so that it can be accessed from the internet.

-Please change the settings of your load balancer and firewall in your on-premises environment.
+Please configure your load balancer and firewall settings in your on-premises environment.

-To configure the firewall, you need to specify the global IP address of AWS Aurora and allow it.
+The firewall settings require you to specify and allow the global IP address of AWS Aurora,

-After the cluster is created, check the IP address of the writer instance endpoint.
+After the cluster is created, check the IP address of the writer instance's endpoint.

 example)

-Create a self-signed certificate and apply it to your MySQL server
+Create a self-signed certificate and apply it to the MySQL server.

-We will create a self-signed certificate for TLS communication between MySQL in an on-premises environment and Aurora.
+We will create a self-signed certificate to enable TLS communication between the on-premises MySQL environment and Aurora.

-When creating CA/server/client keys, you will be asked for CN, but you must specify a different CN for each.
-You will also be asked for other information, but you can just press Enter without entering anything.
+When creating CA/server/client keys, you will be asked for a CN (Customer Name), and you should specify a different CN for each.
+You will be asked several other questions, but you can just press Enter without entering anything.

 MySQL restart

-If have_openssl is set to YES then you're good to go.
+If have_openssl is set to YES, then it's OK.

-You can also create it using the AWS CLI, but this time we will create it from the console.
+You can also create it using the AWS CLI, but this time we'll try creating it from the console.

 Open AWS RDS and select "Restore from S3" at the bottom of the screen.

-Select the bucket that contains the backup data.
-In this example, it is "kikai-test"
+Select the bucket containing your backup data.
+In this example, it's "kikai-test".

-You also need to select the version of Aurora.
-In this case, we will select Aurora 2.11.2.
+You will also need to select the version of Aurora.
+Here, we will select Aurora 2.11.2.

-An IAM role that allows RDS to access the S3 bucket is also automatically created.
+We have also set up automatic creation of an IAM role that allows RDS to access the S3 bucket.

-Once the cluster is created, click on the cluster to open it and check the "Recent Events" in the "Logs and Events" tab.
+Once the cluster is created, click on it to open it and check the "Recent Events" section in the "Logs and Events" tab.

 Here you can check the binlog file name and position when the backup was taken, so make a note of it.